matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 - Read only, no for creating XML
 - Event based parser
 - Faster and uses less memory than tree based processors
-- Push parser: pusher data into callback methods
+- Push parser - pusher data into callback methods
 - Works on Android
 - Entire document does not need to be put in memory
 - :star: One way impossible to parse from end to begin of document